Josiah: Religious reform

 Hilkiah brought this scroll to Josiah's attention.
 Josiah consulted the prophetess Huldah, who assured him that the evil foretold in the document for non-observance of its instructions, would come, but not in his day; "because", she said, "thine heart was tender and thou didst humble thyself before the Lord".
 An assembly of the elders of Judah and Jerusalem and of all the people was called, and Josiah then encouraged the exclusive worship of Yahweh, forbidding all other forms of worship.
-The instruments and emblems of the worship of Baal and "the host of heaven" were removed from the Jerusalem Temple.
-Local sanctuaries, or High Places, were destroyed, from Beer-sheba in the south to Beth-el and the cities of Samaria in the north.
+The instruments and emblems of the worship of Baal and "heavenly host" were removed from the Temple in Jerusalem.
+Local sanctuaries, known as high places, were destroyed from Beersheba in the south to Bethel and the cities of Samaria in the north.
 Josiah had pagan priests executed and even had the bones of the dead priests of Bethel exhumed from their graves and burned on their altars.
-Josiah also reinstituted the Passover celebrations.
+Josiah also reinstituted Passover celebrations.